 Privacy and security are important concepts, but nowhere are they more critical than in the world of healthcare.
 From hospital records to insurance billing, patients, doctors, and institutions all have a vested interest in keeping data safe and secure.

 Up till now, many ordinary people have been baffled by the enormous run-up in the price of Bitcoin and other cryptocurrencies.
 As they watched the prices go higher and higher, they wondered what was behind it all.
-They marveled at how something that does not physically exist could be worth so much, and why intelligent and informed investors were willing to pay so much for so little.
+Many marveled at how something which does not physically exist could be worth so much, and why intelligent and informed investors were willing to pay so much for seemingly so little.

 In the end, it may be the blockchain concept, and not Bitcoin itself, that turns out to be most valuable.
-Even if Bitcoin never becomes a currency on par with the U.S. Dollar or the British Pound, the underlying blockchain is already providing a host of benefits to businesses, financial institutions and governments around the world.
+Even if Bitcoin never becomes a currency on par with the U.S. Dollar or the British Pound, the underlying blockchain is already starting to provide a host of benefits to businesses, financial institutions, and governments around the world.
 The real-world examples listed above are just the tip of the iceberg, and there are many more blockchain-enabled benefits still to come.